 - Addition to Section 4: Retaining and recording information addition of paragraph containing information about confidential references. - Standard reformatted to make it easier to refer to.
 Wording changed to make requirements clearer.
 Links updated throughout.

 March 2022

-- Standard reformatted to make it easier to refer to.
-Wording changed to make requirements clearer.
-Links updated throughout. - Section 'how to seek a reference' moved to earlier in the document. - Reference templates made into separate, editable documents.
+- Section 'how to seek a reference' moved to earlier in the standard. - Reference templates made into separate, editable documents.